4 Ways to Prevent Elderly Dehydration + Must-Try Summer Mocktail Recipes

 - With aging, the kidneys have a reduced ability to concentrate urine and retain water during water deprivation.

-What Health Issues Can Dehydration Create?
+The Health Issues Dehydration Can Create

-Things you should know about dehydration:
+Things you should know about elderly dehydration:

 - Dehydration has been associated with increased mortality rates among older adults